AlfredoRamos/AlfredoRamos.github.io/_posts/2019-07-01-markdown-extension-for-phpbb.md

 - Configuration to enable/disable the use of Markdown per user in the UCP
 - Set per user group permissions to use Markdown
 - Set per forum permissions to use Markdown
-- Posting option to disable Markdown only in the current message (see note below)
+- Posting option to disable Markdown only in the current message
 - Add help page to explain users how write messages in Markdown
+- Add indentation when pressing the tab key inside Markdown code blocks

 ### Preview